El-Dringo-Brannde/Trump-Twitter-Tracker-Web/README.md

 Deployed via Github Pages [here](https://trump-twitter-tracker-web.herokuapp.com/#/all)

+### Todo
+- Update the site to pull data from Twitter by the day.

 ### _Note_
 Used this project to learn Redux, as of now Redux is **Completely overkill** and adds a lot of tech debt to the project.